Twinklebear/uu-dissertation-template/README.md

 doesn't/can't enforce**.
 See the [Thesis handbook](https://gradschool.utah.edu/thesis/handbook/) for information about figure placement, reference ordering, title lengths, etc.
+To simplify getting your dissertatio through the thesis office, I **strongly** recommend you just put all the figures at the end of each chapter.
+You can send to your committee for review with the figures inline, but for the final version it's much easier to just put them all at the end of each chapter.

 You'll want to fill in your committee, department info and so on in the dissertation.tex (comes after the title).